Nearly everyone knows someone who abuses alcohol. Alcohol knows no boundaries; alcohol does not care where you live, what you do, or who you are.

 - Accidents like car crashes, burns, drownings, and falls.

-- Birthing complications, miscarriage, stillbirths or birth defects if the person is pregnant
+- Birthing complications, miscarriage, stillbirths, or birth defects if the person is pregnant

-Long Term Risks From Alcohol Abuse
+Long-Term Risks Of Alcohol Abuse

 Drinking excessive amounts of alcohol over a period of time can lead to diseases, conditions and other problems, including: